niklasfrykholm/nfslides/README.md

 add features, etc.

 * 140 lines of core code
-* 120 lines of standard slide templates
+* 100 lines of slide templates

 Even with this small size there are a number of built-in features: